Vibe Coding is Real — Here's How to Add It to Your Workflow

 From voice prompts to URL ingestion to design-to-prototype in seconds — vibe coding isn't a gimmick anymore.
 Here's a practical guide to using it effectively without losing control of your codebase.

 A year ago, "vibe coding" was a joke.
-The idea that you could describe how you want your app to feel and have an AI turn that into working software seemed like marketing copy for tools that mostly generated mediocre boilerplate.
+The idea that you could describe how you want your app to feel and have an AI turn that into working software sounded like marketing copy for tools that mostly generated mediocre boilerplate.

 In 2026, it's not a joke anymore.